nauam/Courses/docs/manual/document-format-reference/aclpolicy-v10.md

 Possible values are limitless so it requires an understanding of the job definition you're trying to run.
-The best way to understand what the actions are is to look at the qwcontrol-audit.log.
+The best way to understand what the actions are is to look at the rundeck-audit.log.
 This will show all the options as they're being evaluated.

 ## Example Admin policy